riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-DeployHeadend/README.md

 ## Overview

-This cookbook explains how to deploy a SteelConnect-EX Standalone Headend in Azure.
+This cookbook explains how to deploy a SteelConnect-EX Standalone Headend in Azure, in the location of your choice.

 ![cloud architecture](images/steelconnect-ex-headend-standalone-architecture.png)